 Like the idea, but don’t have access to Windows 8?
 There are Reddit clients for most platforms out there.
 Be sure to check out the previously mentioned Reditr, which works on all versions of Windows as well as OS X and Linux.

-If you love your portable Apple device, check out Alien Blue, which James Bruce calls the best Reddit app for iOS.
-Android uses also have options, including the specatular Reddit Is Fun.
+If you love your portable Apple device, check out Alien Blue.
+Android users also have options, including the specatular Reddit Is Fun.

 None of these are exactly like RedditToGo, but they’re all great in their own way.
 Check them out.